wp-plugins/wp-e-commerce-predictive-search/readme.txt

 * Fixed: Link from search box drop down footer to All Results Search pages not working in Internet Explorer 8, 9 and 10.
 * Fixed: All Results pages returning a 404 page not found when custom permalinks set with a trailing slash.
 When a sites custom permalinks where set with a trailing slash this caused an extra / in the Results Search pages URL resulting in a 404.
 The plugin now checks if the trailing slash is present and allows for that to produce the correct URL.
 * Fixed: Bug for users who have https: (SSL) on their sites wp-admin but have http on sites front end.
 This was causing search results to show a -1 in the drop down instead of the results because wp-admin with SSL applied only allows https:, but the url of admin-ajax.php is http: and it is denied hence returning the ajax -1 error.
 Fixed by writing a filter to recognize when https is configured on wp-admin and parsing correctly.
 If you do not have this configuration nothing changes for you, if you do have https on your wp-admin (or install it in the future) and http on the front end then Predictive Search now automatically detects that and works as it should.
 * Fixed: Search function and shortcodes not working on themes that call the wpautop function before the shortcode function (very poor practice).
-The wpautop function auto adds the <p> tag to all white space in php functions and thus breaks our function.
+The wpautop function auto adds the &lt;p&gt; tag to all white space in php functions and thus breaks our function.
 We use internal script rather than a js file for the search function and shortcodes because a js file is always called on each page load even when it is not required.
 We have removed all white spaces and problem no longer exists.
 * Fixed: Undefined variable mediumSRC notice showing in search box dropdown when product does not have a featured image.We fixed by defining the variable.
 * Fixed: Full WP_DEG run.
 All Uncaught exceptions fixed.
 * Tweak: Jumped version from 1.1.4 to 2.0 to keep in sync with the Pro Version.